FAQ: Answers for Your SAIC Thesis or Graduate Project

 You can readh the School's Policy on Intellectual Property at this link.

-Print Theses (2018 or earlier): You can visit these call number areas in the Flaxman Library to browse, or you can use the search box at the top of this page to look up a thesis in the library catalog.
+Print Theses (2018 or earlier): You can visit these call number areas in the Flaxman Library to browse, or you can use the search box on the library's homepage to look up a thesis in the library catalog.
 All SAIC theses submitted to Flaxman Library appear in our library catalog whether print or digital.

 Why can’t I check out a thesis?

 Theses are one-of-a-kind works and are not easily replaced.
 We are committed to making sure that our copy of your thesis will be here for future generations to read.

 Since November 2013, printed theses submitted to the library are digitized for inclusion in SAIC Digital Collections.
 As of Spring 2019, only digital copies of theses are accepted.
 Some theses are available on-campus only.
 Theses submitted prior to November 2013 are available only in physical form in the library.

 How can I get a copy of an SAIC thesis?
 Can I buy a copy?

 The library cannot loan or sell copies of SAIC theses--only the author can do that--but we will direct you to the granting department or program; they can forward your request to the thesis author.
 If the author has indicated it is Open Access, you will be able to read it online.

 Do you have alternative format theses, like DVDs, CDs, etc.?

 Yes, we do.
 They can be discovered by searching the Flaxman Library catalog.
 They are shelved with the DVDs, CDs, etc.